-Before/After Questions
+Pre/Post Questions

 This is an opportunity for people to test what they have heard or previously thought vs the information your community conversation is presenting.
 For some, this will be the same, but for others, there may have been a lack of awareness or different information that could spark conversation.
-Example of before and after questions:
+Example of pre and post: